 What Does a Feasibility Study Cover?

-A comprehensive evaluation should cover all major and relevant aspects that have an impact on the opportunity’s viability.
-Topics include:
+A comprehensive feasibility study includes all relevant aspects that impact the opportunity’s economic viability such as:

 Clarity about the goals and objectives is important to determine if the new venture or concept makes business sense.
 Overly aggressive goals should be scaled back for the concept to become viable.
 On the other hand, you may find that the market potential is actually bigger than expected and you can set your goals higher.